-The church was built contiguously the former heroon, was somehow incorporated into the construction of the church, the southern wall of the heroon used as a wall for the church on its northern side (fig. 10.2).
+The church was built contiguously to the former heroon, which was somehow incorporated into the construction of the church, the southern wall of the heroon being used as a supporting wall for the church on its northern side (fig. 10.2).
 [PLACE ILLUSTRATION 10.2 HERE] What is more, the space above the Hellenistic tomb was refurbished in Christian times (a little pillar and a vase were found in situ), and hundreds of coins, ranging from the fourth to the sixth centuries, had purposely been thrown there as offerings.
-It appears the that the church and the redesigned heroon operated at the same time.
-The space above the tomb was used in some way as a side chapel, as in the basilicas of Philippi which annex rooms.
+It appears therefore that the church and the redesigned heroon operated at the same time.
+The space above the tomb was used in some way as a side chapel, just as in the later basilicas of Philippi which had annex rooms.
 The former heroon seems to have been directly accessible from the cathedral church through a narrow opening in the northern wall of the church and through a passage running along the eastern wall of the heroon.
-This passage led to the northern side of the heroon, which must have become main entrance after the cathedral church was built, as made clear by the construction of a staircase.
-Such a plan can, to a certain extent, be compared to the integration of the alleged St Philip, a pagan funerary monument dating back to the early imperial period and a platform was built for worship, . the incorporation of the heroon into the cathedral church dedicated to Paul Philippi, however, we should not speak of syncretism, duardVerhoef did in a paper published in 2008, or of an replace the figure regarded as the heroic founder of the local community, since this was not the result of a conscious merging of two cults and because Euephenes’ hero cult had certainly been interrupted for a long time the church was built.
-We should rather speak of the reuse of a forsaken pagan cult place might have to take advantage the social memory of a place certainly looked at time and which was linked to an antique tomb shrine.
-This space was reinterpreted a Christian .
+This passage led to the northern side of the heroon, which must have become its main entrance after the cathedral church was built, as is made clear by the construction of a staircase.
+Such a plan can, to a certain extent, be compared to the integration of the alleged tomb of St Philip, an actual pagan funerary monument dating back to the early imperial period and on top of which a platform was built for worship, into a fifth-century church in Phrygian Hierapolis.
+With the incorporation of the heroon into the cathedral church dedicated to Paul at Philippi, however, we should not speak of syncretism, as Eduard Verhoef did in a paper published in 2008, or of an attempt to replace the figure who was regarded as the heroic founder of the local community, since this was not the result of a conscious merging of the two cults, and because Euephenes’ hero cult had certainly been interrupted for a long time before the church was built.
+We should rather speak of the reuse of a forsaken pagan cult place by Christians, who might thereby have wanted to take advantage of the social and religious memory of a place that certainly looked ancient and venerable at the time, and which was linked to an antique tomb with a shrine.
+This space was then reinterpreted from a Christian perspective.

-who reject the tradition of the apostle’s execution in Rome assume that Paul could well have been put to death Philippi and that the burial/heroon above which the of Paul was erected have been reused as the martyrion of the apostle.
-Yet, apart from the fact that there is no evidence Paul Philippi, we observe that the commemoration of St Philip’s martyrdom in Hierapolis, which was on the contrary supported by a firm tradition in Christian literature, led to a much display by the construction in the fifth century of a complex that included, the church already mentioned, ritual baths a processional way, a bath house, an ablution fountain a monumental staircase leading to a huge octagonal church as the martyrion of St Philip, which included rooms host pilgrims.
+Scholars who reject the tradition of the apostle’s execution in Rome assume that Paul could well have been put to death at Philippi, and that the burial/heroon above which the basilica of Paul was erected could have been reused as the martyrion of the apostle.
+Yet, apart from the fact that there is no evidence that Paul did die at Philippi, we must also observe that the commemoration of St Philip’s martyrdom in Hierapolis, which was on the contrary supported by a firm tradition in Christian literature, led to a much larger monumental display.
+This is evidenced by the construction in the fifth century of a complex that included, apart from the church already mentioned, ritual baths, a processional way, a bath house, an ablution fountain, as well as a monumental staircase leading to a huge octagonal church expressly designated as the martyrion of St Philip, which included rooms to host pilgrims.